bxparks/rpn83p/docs/DEVELOPER.md

 Developers who dig into the rendering code may wonder why all that complexity exists.
 Ironically, it's all there so that the vast majority end-users will never notice anything.

+## Design Guidelines

+In this section, I hope to explain some of my design guidelines which determine how and why I have implemented certain features of the app in certain ways.

+### Discoverable

+A modern scientific calculator has hundreds (if not thousands) of built-in functions.
+I hope to make almost all functions of the RPN83P app easily discoverable.

+A consistent, well-organized, hierarchical menu system (inspired by the HP-42S) should help.
+The RPN83P app hijacks the TI-83 and 84 keyboards for its purpose.
+Functions which normally would fit better as a direct button or shifted-button (`2ND`) have to go into the menu system.

+RPN83P will not use numerical configuration flags to customize its behavior.
+Every calculator with system flags has its unique set of options.
+Even for options which overlap, they are assigned to different numerical flags.
+For people who use multiple calculators, it is impossible to remember what all those options do, and which feature corresponds to which flag number.
+On older calculators, itis even difficult to remember how to set or clear these flags, or whether the flag is a single digit, 2 digits, or 3 digits.
+RPN83P will expose all system configuration options through the menu system.

+### Easy to Use

+RPN83P should be as easy to use as possible.
+This includes reducing the number of keystrokes as reasonable as possible.

+It may be a personal preference, but I believe that the traditional RPN system from older HP calculators are easier to use than the modern RPL calculators (introduced with the HP-28S series, and continuing through the HP-48/49/50 series.)
+Consistency with the traditional RPN calculators seems important to achieve ease of use.
+For example, even though it is actually be slightly easier to implement an RPN entry system that separates the input buffer from the `X` register (like RPL systems do), the RPN83P goes out of its to mimic the behavior of the traditional RPN calculators.

+### Practical

+The feature set of most calculators seems to be determined by market segmentation.
+For example, there are separate calculators for the business market, the scientific market, the educational market, the computer science field (e.g. the HP-16C), and so on.
+I want RPN83P to provide useful features without any regard to market segmentation.
+Therefore, it has features related to business (TVM), features related to computer science (BASE), features related to engineering (complex numbers), features related to data analysis (STAT), and so on.

+### Customizable

+Users will use the calculator in different ways, and some people may use certain functions more frequently than other functions.
+It seems important to allow users to make custom key-bindings for certain functions to help the ease of use.

+RPN83P does not currently support custom key bindings, but it seems important to include that in the future.